 They also provided a second example to clarify any possible confusion:

 “You are an online leads business that currently values all leads at $5 through Google Ads.
 However, you know that Californian leads are typically worth $10.
 With conversion value rules, you could specify this distinction, and Google Ads would report $10 values for users from California.
-If you’re using a value-based Smart Bidding strategy, like Target ROAS or Max Conversion Value, then your bidding will automatically optimize for these values as well.
+If you’re using a value-based Smart Bidding strategy, like Target ROAS or Max Conversion Value, then your bidding will automatically optimise for these values as well.
 Thus, the rule you specify will ultimately better reflect what you know about your business in Google Ads.”

 According to Google, the new feature will enable advertisers to simplify the management of their campaigns, more effectively optimise their ads in real-time and ensure their ads achieve their predetermined objectives.